Contract Clause Library

 Governing Law

-Specifies which jurisdiction’s laws will be used to interpret the contract.
+Specifies which jurisdiction’s laws will govern how the contract is interpreted.

 Open guide →